 Workplace Harassment and Social Media: What You Need to Know

 Whether you’re an employer or an employee, knowing what the law says about workplace harassment and social media is important.
-Our Tampa employment law attorneys explain:
+Our employment dispute law attorneys explain.

 Sexual harassment on social media in a workplace context is unwanted behavior of a sexual nature or behavior targeted against a person based on sex.
 It may be quid pro quo activity that includes demanding actions or favors from someone with promises of beneficial treatment or threats of penalties.

 In addition, it can also be behavior that creates a pervasively hostile work environment.
-Social media can be used to perpetrate sexual harassment in a workplace context if individuals who work together in a professional setting, such as coworkers, interact using social media.
+Social media can be used to perpetrate sexual harassment in a workplace context if individuals who work together in a professional setting, such as coworkers or supervisors and subordinates, interact using social media.

-Some types of workplace harassment using social media may include:
+Some examples of workplace harassment using social media may include:

 - Unwanted contact between parties

 - Offensive gestures

 - Suggestive comments

 - Posting about a person without their consent

 - Threats, demands, or promises to coerce particular behavior or actions